RubyMetric/rbenv-for-windows/README.md

 Hi, hello

 `rbenv for Windows` is a `rbenv` clone for Ruby users on Windows.
-After continuous improvements, It now can handle `rbenv local` and other Windows-specific issues properly.
+After continuous improvements, It now can handle `rbenv local` well and interact with shell prompt tools like `starship` properly.

 **If you're interested in how it works, read these sections for quick and enough information:**